-Identifier Assumptions A.LOCATION Ensuring security of the TOE in the operational environment It is assumed that the MFP is operated under the controlled environment to prevent the security breach of the TOE by the potential attacks to the hardware of MFP.
-(Supplement) Power-off at inappropriate timing is also considered as an attack.
+Identifier e 4-1 Assumptions in Use of the TOE Assumptions A.LOCATION Safe security of the TOE in the operational environment To protect the hardware inside the MFP from the possible attacks (i.e. violating the TOE security), it is assumed that the TOE operates in mutually watchable and manageable environment.
+Regarding the attacks to the hardware, it is assumed that attackers open up the MFP to connect to devices for analyzing or replacing the MFP board.
+(Supplement) This indicates that it is used under mutually watchable and manageable environment where actions that are clearly recognized as attacks such as opening the internal MFP, connecting it to devices and analyzing, or replacing the MFP board, can be prevented.
+However, to remove the HDD may not be completely prevented by mutual surveillance, since it is relatively easier than the clearly recognizable attacks as above-mentioned because of the configuration of the MFP.
+Therefore, even if the assumption is satisfied, it is still regarded as the possible attack method and is considered as threat.
 A.NETWORK Safety of the TOE from the external network It is assumed that the TOE is used by connecting to the internal network that is protected against unauthorized access from the external network.
 (Supplement) There is an assumption that the MFP in which the TOE is installed, is connected to the internal network.
-A.CE The reliability of service persons It is assumed that the service persons in charge of the TOE are reliable and never act unfaithfully.
+A.CE The reliability of service persons It is assumed that the service persons of the TOE are reliable and never act unfaithfully.